 - Whether the organisation backed up the data.

-Depending on the answers to those questions, organisations will have to notify regulators or the affected individuals.
-Notification requirements will differ depending on your country and industry, so it’s important to have this information to hand.
+Depending on the answers to those questions, organisations will have to notify regulators and/or the affected individuals.

 This might include investing in better security technology, updating its policies or making its staff more aware of their cyber security responsibilities.